UK Armed Forces Gap Year 2026: Foundation Scheme: Latest Update, Timelines & What to Do Now

 If you’re a parent or someone supporting a young person who is considering the UK Armed Forces Gap Year 2026 (Foundation Scheme), here is the most up-to-date, realistic position, and what you should be doing now.

-Latest Update (April 2026)
+Latest Update (May 2026)

 What This Means for You (Or the Young Person You’re Supporting)